barnardstar/bitbsd-clouds/vpn/README.md

 There's also 2 more users vpn2 and vpn3

-That's all! _Don't forget to change default passwords!_
+That's all! _Don't forget to change default passwords!_WEB-UI: https://HOST_IP:777

 **Tip!** You can use [@lntxbot] to create and manage (type `'/bitclouds help'` to bot) your VPS right from Telegram